mwlussier/Navigation-Udacity/README.md

 To train the agent, follow the steps in Navigation_training.ipynb

-To see the agent navigate in the environment, follow the steps in Navigation_testing.ipynb
+To see the agent navigate in the environment, follow the steps in Navigation_test.ipynb